Equity and the Future of Architecture Committee

 History

 At the 2015 AIA National Convention, delegates adopted Resolution 15-1, “Equity in Architecture.”
-Later ratified by the Board, the resolution was envisioned as a call to action for both women and men to realize the goal of equitable practice to retain talent, advance the architecture profession, and communicate the value of design to society.
+Later ratified by the board, the resolution was envisioned as a call to action for both women and men to realize the goal of equitable practice to retain talent, advance the architecture profession, and communicate the value of design to society.
 The resolution called for the creation of a Commission on Equity in Architecture, comprised of nationally recognized experts from AIA membership, architecture schools, allied non-profit organizations, and elsewhere who have influenced the achievement of equity and diversity in their work.

 The Equity in Architecture Commission paved the path for equitable practices in architecture career development, public relations, workplace culture, and beyond.

-As an outcome of the Commission’s work, the Board created a board-level committee, Equity and the Future of Architecture, to carry forward the Commission’s strategy recommendations.
+As an outcome of the Commission’s work, the board created a board-level committee, Equity and the Future of Architecture, to carry forward the Commission’s strategy recommendations.

 Questions about the Equity and the Future of Architecture Committee?